benwmx/Awesome-books/README.md

 # Awesome Books

-> this is a simple page that saves your list of ffavorite books in the browser.
+> this is a simple application that saves your list of favorite books.

 ## Live Demo